Shobi Thilakan

 Shobi Thilakan is an Indian actor and voice-over artist who works prominently in Malayalam films and television.
 He is the son of late actor Thilakan.
 Shobi has won the Kerala State Film Award for the best dubbing artist in 2021.

-Early life and career

-Shobi is the son of acclaimed actor Thilakan and brother of actor Shammi Thilakan.

 He provides the on-screen voice for a number of actors in films and television shows.

 He is playing a role in the serial Manjil Virinja Poovu, in which he plays a hefty part.
 Shobi also played a cameo role in Ammayariyathe.